triggermesh/tutorials/unify-event-sources/README.md

 ![image](schema.png)

+Tech specs
+* RedPanda v22.2.1 with docker compose
+* TriggerMesh 1.23 and tmctl 1.1.0
+* Dovker Desktop on MacOS

+Reach out on Slack or GitHub if you need help getting it to run on a different platform.

 ## Setup credentials, Kafka and TriggerMesh

 You can store the Kafka bootstrapServer URLs in file in the `config` folder called `bootstrap.servers.txt`

-For the AWS SQS source part of this demo (optional), you can store the AWS credentials in files in the `config` folder called `auth.credentials.accessKeyID.txt` and `auth.credentials.secretAccessKey.txt`.
+For the AWS SQS source part of this demo (optional), you can store the AWS credentials in files in the `config` folder called `auth.credentials.accessKeyID.txt` and `auth.credentials.secretAccessKey.txt`, and the queue's arn in `sqs.arn.txt`.

 The provided docker-compose file will start a single node RedPanda cluster.
 It is configured to work with docker desktop and could require some adjustments to the listeners and advertised listeners for it to work in other contexts.
 Reach out to us on Slack or GitHub if you need help, or see [here](https://www.confluent.io/blog/kafka-listeners-explained/) if you want to deep dive on this.